Schema adapters

 Bases: object

-Transform an input JSON structure by creating a new output JSON structure where all of the “leaf” values are populated by either:
+Create a new JSON structure where the “leaf” values are populated by the results of transformation functions applied to the input.

-2. The result of a jsonpath query on the input structure.
+2. The result of a jsonpath query on the input structure, or

 {